Systematic study of exotic $1^{-+}$ tetraquark spectroscopy: Results and Discussion

-After testing the convergence of the mass calculation for the three tetraquark configurations, light ($qq\bar{q}\bar{q}$), charmonium-like ($qc\bar{q}\bar{c}$), and fully-charmed ($cc\bar{c}\bar{c}$), we use $n = 6$ as the principal quantum number for all cases.
-The choice yields stable results and corresponds to a basis size of $N = 13$.
+We tested convergence with increasing bases and adopt $N_{\max}=13$ (corresponding to $n_{\max}=6$ for $L=1$), which yields stable masses in all three tetraquark configurations.
 The masses obtained with this setting are taken as the final results in this section.